Quick(ish)start

 }

-• Replace CHAIN-IDENTIFIER the the appropriate Alchemy subdomain for the L2 rollup you want to deploy to.
+• Replace YOUR-L2-RPC-URL with the RPC url for the L2 rollup you want to deploy to.

 • Replace YOUR-PRIVATE-KEY with your deployment private key.